 Solar power provides a promising contribution towards the transition to net zero.
 Solar farm construction is relatively low-impact compared to other energy sources; however, the area required to maximise efficiency presents its own challenges.

-Although the foundations for solar panel arrays are relatively minor, even a small solar development will require a significant amount; when a large development is planned, many thousands of piles or ground screws could be required across an extensive area, and this makes the likelihood of interfering with archaeological features quite likely.
+Although the foundations for solar panel arrays are relatively minor, even a small solar development will require a significant number of piles or ground screws.
+For a large development, many thousands could be required across an extensive area, making interference with buried archaeological features a real possibility.

-In the UK and Ireland, conducting an archaeological investigation for a solar farm project follows specific regulations and guidelines established by heritage authorities.
-Here's how this process typically unfolds:
+In the UK and Ireland, archaeological investigation for solar farm projects follows specific regulations and guidelines established by heritage authorities.
+The process typically involves several stages, outlined below.

 Desk-Based Assessment:

-Historical maps, records, and archaeological databases maintained by organisations like Historic England and the National Monuments Service (NMS) are consulted to identify known archaeological sites or areas of potential significance within the project site.
+Historical maps, records, and archaeological databases maintained by organisations such as Historic England, Cadw, Historic Environment Scotland, and the National Monuments Service are consulted to identify known archaeological sites or areas of potential significance within the project area.

 Collaboration with local planning authorities, archaeological contractors, and heritage agencies provides valuable insights into the area's cultural heritage.
-These reports can then inform the rest of the investigation.
+The resulting assessment can then inform and target the subsequent stages of investigation.

 Field Evaluation:

-A field-based survey of the project site is conducted, guided by information obtained during the desk-based assessment, to visually inspect the landscape for visible signs of archaeological features or artefacts.
+A field-based walkover survey of the project site is conducted, guided by information obtained during the desk-based assessment, to visually inspect the landscape for signs of archaeological features or artefacts.

 Aerial photography and LiDAR data can also be used to identify potential archaeological sites that may not be visible from the ground.
-This approach can be further improved by acquiring drone-based photogrammetry, which can provide a detailed digital terrain model of the site to a resolution of ~5cm.
+This approach can be further enhanced by using drone-based photogrammetry, which can provide a detailed digital terrain model of the site at approximately 5 cm resolution.

 Geophysical Survey: